ronmrcdo/laravel-inventory/docs/Attributes.md

-## Product Attributes and Terms
+# Attribute and Terms

-Product attributes are options to enable product to create a variation
+Product attributes are options to enable product to have a variation

 ### Creating Product attribute and term

-There are two built-in functions to create a product attribute. if there's an error occured during the creation of attribute it will throw an ```InvalidAttributeException```
+There are two built-in functions in creating a product attribute. if there's an error occured during the creation of attribute or term it will throw an ```InvalidAttributeException```

 ```php